 - clear verbal instructions to help your child understand what you want them to do

 - praise for positive behaviour to encourage your child to keep behaving well

 - predictable daily routines to help your child at demanding times of the day, like when you’re getting ready for school and work in the morning.

 Social skills to help children with ADHD

-Children with attention deficit hyperactivity disorder (ADHD) might need support to get along with other children.
+Children with ADHD might need support to get along with other children.
 So your child’s behaviour management plan could include some ideas to help your child develop social skills.